 - 22.1.
 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication. - 22.2.
-Academies do not have to keep copies of DBS certificates in order to fulfil the duty of the requirements of the Data Protection Act, when a school or college chooses to retain a copy, it should not be retained for longer than six months.
-A copy of the other documents used to verify the successful candidate's identity, right to work and required qualifications should be kept for the personnel file - 22.3.
+Academies do not have to keep copies of DBS certificates in order to fulfil the duty

+- 22.3.
 Data provided by the DBS will never be duplicated. - 22.4.
 Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.